shown in other instead.

 You can run additional Workers after the terrain generation process has started, and Master will distribute jobs for them.

 One machine can have several Workers running.
-Worker can have several processes enabled (forks).
-Forks are activated via the menu on Master.
+A Worker can have several processes (forks) that are activated via the menu on Master.

 Prepare your environment.

 Connect all computers to the network.
 It is recommended to use a network with at least 1 Gb bandwidth.
-Otherwise, you may experience network lags (see Troubleshooting section).
-Broadcasting should not be blocked on your network, otherwise distributed computation would be unavailable.It is recommended to use an SSD drive to store the generation cache and output files.
+Otherwise, you may experience network lags (see the Troubleshooting section).
+Check that your network doesn't block broadcasting, otherwise distributed computation will be unavailable.It is recommended to use an SSD drive to store the generation cache and output files.
 If an HDD is used, the generation performance is significantly lower due to multiple read/write and head positioning operations.

 On each Worker computer, run the Worker console application.The versions of binary executable files must be the same on all computers.